WHO says COVID emergency is over. So what does that mean?

 For the average person, nothing.
 The classification of a health threat as a global emergency is meant to warn political authorities that there is an “extraordinary” event that could constitute a health threat to other countries and requires a coordinated response to contain it.
 WHO’s emergency declarations are typically used as an international SOS for countries who need help.
 They can also spur countries to introduce special measures to combat disease or release extra funds.

 Many countries, including Britain, France, Germany and the U.S., have long dropped many of their pandemic-era restrictions.
-The U.S. is ending its national health emergency next Thursday.
+The U.S. is ending its public health emergency next Thursday, which Dr. Rochelle Walensky cited Friday in announcing her decision to leave as head of the Centers for Disease Control and Prevention next month.

 IS COVID-19 STILL A PANDEMIC?